Enhancing next token prediction based pre-training for jet foundation models: Setup

 Following masked modeling approaches in natural language processing and computer vision~\cite{devlin2019bertpretrainingdeepbidirectional,He_2022_CVPR,bao2022beit,Wang_2022_CVPR,pmlr-v162-baevski22a,Wei_2022_CVPR}, masked modeling was introduced for jet physics in the form of Masked Particle Modeling~(MPM)~\cite{Golling:2024abg,Leigh:2024ked}.
 Although MPM does not produce a generative model out of the box, it has demonstrated competitive classification performance.
 Since the pre-training strategies of MPM and our method differ mainly in whether the model predicts masked particles or the next particle, it is a close relative to our method and we include it in our setup in order to study the effects of masked token versus next token prediction on the classification task performance.

-In the MPM setup, shown in \mbox{\Cref{fig:sketch-generation_vs_masked-generation}b}, a fraction of the input particles is removed from the input sequence before being passed to the transformer backbone.
+In the MPM setup, shown in \mbox{\Cref{fig:sketch-generation_vs_masked-generation}b}, a fraction of the input particles is masked.
+The masked particles are removed from the input and only the particles that survived this masking step are passed to the transformer backbone.
 After the backbone, the masked particles are reinserted into the sequence in the form of mask embeddings $\vec{m}_i$, which are trainable embeddings that are initialized with Gaussian noise and are learned during training.
-Positional encoding is applied to these reinserted mask embeddings.
-Here, the index $i$ refers to the position of a masked particle in the \mbox{$p_\mathrm{T}$-sorted} subset of masked particles.
+Positional encoding is applied to these reinserted mask embeddings via a relation between the index $i$ and position in the $p_\mathrm{T}$-sorting: the index $i$ refers to the position of a masked particle in the \mbox{$p_\mathrm{T}$-sorted} subset of masked particles.
 That is, the i\textsuperscript{th} highest $p_\mathrm{T}$ masked particle is reintroduced to the jet (after the backbone) as $\vec{m}_i$.
 The model head is then tasked to predict the token-ID of the masked positions.
 The main difference in our implementation compared to the original MPM works is that we use a significantly smaller backbone model, which is described in more detail in \Cref{sec:model_architecture}.

 A natural question is whether the benefits of MPM stem from its objective (predicting masked tokens) or some difference in the neural network architecture.
 The main difference is the use of bi-directional attention in MPM (required by the permutation symmetry that comes with treating the jets as point clouds), compared with the causal attention used in NTP (required by treating the jets as sequences).
 To address this, we implement a version of MPM that uses a causal attention mask in the backbone transformer as well as in the model head, in the following referred to as \emph{MPM-Causal}.
 This setup preserves the causal attention structure of NTP while changing only the prediction objective, allowing for a controlled comparison between the two factors.
 A masking rate of 40\% is used in all MPM(-Causal) trainings as this was found to be the optimal masking rate in~\cite{Leigh:2024ked}.